Jason2Brownlee/blog/content/posts/llm-in-distribution.md

 Naively, ~~we~~ I think **no**.

-But there data distribution is so vast that it's hard to see at first.
+But their data distribution is so vast that it's hard to see at first.

 For example, an image generation model can interpolate within the space of ~~all~~ most images on the net.